 Is the museum handicap accessible?

-The Museum buildings are all one level and are wheelchair accessible.
+The Museum is all one level and is wheelchair accessible.

 Unaccompanied adults w/o children must leave a photo ID at the Admissions Desk.